 Safeguarding, and promoting the welfare of children, is a broader term than Child Protection.
 It encompasses protecting children from maltreatment, preventing impairment of children’s health or development, and ensures children grow up in safe circumstances.
 Child Protection is part of this definition and refers to activities undertaken to prevent children suffering, or likely to suffer, significant harm.

+Stay Safe: Click here for help, support and advice for students, parents and carers to ensure that everyone remains well.
 Your child’s welfare and safety are paramount.
 If you are concerned, please inform a member of the team.

 Young people today are immersed in a digital world.
 The power of digital media to explore, connect, create, and learn is part of our culture.
 With this power, young people have fantastic opportunities and yet they face many potential pitfalls.
 As a school, we are proactive in sharing advice and guidance with our school community, illustrating both the positive and negative aspects associated with being digital.
 We explore the consequences of our actions and the ramifications associated with: cyberbullying, digital cheating, identity, self- image, digital footprint, communication and internet safety.
 We understand that it is essential for all to have the necessary skills to be able to manage the online world.

 These safety and security concerns underpin the need for children and young people to learn digital literacy and citizenship skills and to support pupils to act responsibly and to use the internet in a safe and positive way.

 The experts in digital family life.
 Providing support and information to help families to navigate the internet safely and confidently

 Part of Parent Info, providing practical advice and support for major social media, gaming and latest trends in a digital world